ioccc-src/winner/faq.md

 <div id="question">
 <div id="questions">
-### FAQ 0.6: What is the best way to ask a question about the IOCCC rules, guideline and tools?
+### What is the best way to ask a question about the IOCCC rules, guideline and tools?
 </div>
 </div>